On construction of k-regular maps to Grassmannians via algebras of socle dimension two: Construction of regular maps to Grassmannian

-When we view $\mathbb{P}^{N-1}$ as $\Gr(1, \mathbb{C}^N)$ the Definition~\ref{def:algebraicKregular} gives us notions of $k$-regularity for $f$.
-Explicitly, $f$ is $k$-regular if for every $k$ distinct points of $X$, their images under $f$ span a $(k-1)$-dimensional projective subspace and $f$ is strongly $k$-regular if for every smoothable finite subscheme $Z\subset X$ of degree $k$, its image $f(Z)$ spans a $(k-1)$-dimensional projective subspace.
+When we view $\mathbb{P}^{N-1}$ as $\Gr(1, \mathbb{C}^N)$, Definition~\ref{def:algebraicKregular} gives us notions of $k$-regularity for $f$.
+Explicitly, $f$ is $k$-regular if for every $k$ distinct points of $X$, their images under $f$ span a $(k-1)$-dimensional projective subspace and $f$ is strongly $k$-regular if for every smoothable zero-dimensional subscheme $Z\subset X$ of degree $k$, its image $f(Z)$ spans a $(k-1)$-dimensional projective subspace.